Advances and challenges in single-molecule electron transport: Case studies of quantitative comparison

-\textcite{Basch2005} also investigated the effect of atomic chain formation, which happens when, upon stretching the junction, Au-atoms are pulled out of the surface and form a connecting chain.
+\textcite{Basch2005} obtained a large conductance of 0.5 \go\ for Au-S-benzene-S-Au binding to a flat Au surface.
+They also investigated the effect of atomic chain formation, which happens when, upon stretching the junction, Au-atoms are pulled out of the surface and form a connecting chain.
 In this case, the conductance becomes extremely sensitive to the alignment of the molecule with the chain axis, giving values ranging from nearly perfect transmission, down to $3\cdot10^{-4}$ \go.

 In similar computational studies, and assuming a thiolate bond, \textcite{Sergueev2010}, \textcite{BorgesPontes2011} and \textcite{French2013} observe that the conductance can vary under stretching non-monotonically between 0.01 and 0.5 {\go}.
-In particular, the conductance can increase with stretching (as in the experiment by \textcite{Bruot2011}).
+In particular, the conductance can increase with stretching (as in the experiment by \textcite{Bruot2012}).

 It is conceivable that at least in some experiments the formation of the molecular junction involves two or more molecules.
-Investigating this possibility, \textcite{Strange2010} find a rich landscape of possible configurations, as was illustrated already in Fig.~\ref{fig.hakkinen}.
-The figure shows that the conductance takes values typically above 0.01\go; but of course, if sufficient complexity is allowed for, the transmission can vary over orders of magnitude upon stretching (along the axis to the right in the graph).
+Investigating this possibility, \textcite{Strange2010} find a rich landscape of possible configurations.
+If sufficient complexity is allowed for, the transmission can vary over orders of magnitude upon stretching.

 All in all, the computational studies offer a reasonable interpretation for the wide range of observed conductance values in the experiments.
 Possibly these difficulties appear somewhat more pronounced for BDT than for other molecules because BDT is so short.
 At this point we conclude that, while at present a very detailed comparison between theory and experiment appears to be premature, the computations nevertheless have uncovered many mechanisms that are likely to simultaneously act in producing conductance values that vary by orders of magnitude, depending on the details of the experimental procedures.